angelomilan/ethereum-guides/GPU-cloud_mining.md

 Click on top right the button

 As you can see, the registration process is very handy, since you can sign-in with your existing Amazon account.
 You may notice that AWS offers the EC2 service free for 750 hrs/month, for 12 months But that’s for the Linux t2.micro instance.
 Which is good for testing, but not for mining Ethereum.
 I will tell you later what instance to select to maximize the GPU power.

-Once you’ve registered to AWS, you will be presented with a big list of the services offered by Amazon:
+Once you have registered on AWS, you will be presented with a big list of the services offered by Amazon:

 Click on EC2, which will give us GPU power-horses for mining.

 It’s time to create the Linux virtual machine click on instances from the menu “Instances”. then click: